Characters of Final Fantasy XV: Regis Lucis Caelum CXIII

-A character carried over from Versus XIII, Regis underwent a major redesign during development, becoming an older character in appearance.
+A character carried over from Versus XIII, Regis underwent a major redesign during development, becoming older in appearance.
 This was due to Regis's expanding role in Kingsglaive and the new technology available.
-The development team wanted to create a more expressive character and aged him to properly convey his exhaustion that came from his use of magic to uphold a protective barrier surrounding the kingdom.
+The development team wanted to create a more expressive character and aged him to properly convey his exhaustion coming from his use of magic to uphold the kingdom's protective barrier.
 Due to this, his in-game incarnation was redesigned to better fit with his portrayal in Kingsglaive.
 The redesign was also chosen as his original design no longer fit into the reworked story of Final Fantasy XV.
 Regis's motion capture and physical model were provided by British actor Jon Campling.

-Regis features as the player character in the spin-off title A King's Tale, where he is accompanied by his steward Weskham Armaugh, his protector Clarus Amicitia, and his friend Cid Sophiar.
+Regis is featured as the player character in the spin-off title A King's Tale, where he is accompanied by his steward Weskham Armaugh, his protector Clarus Amicitia, and his friend Cid Sophiar.
 The game's story is portrayed as a fairy tale told by Regis to a young Noctis.
-Regis is voiced by Tsutomu Isobe in Japanese and Jim Pirri in English; in Kingsglaive, Regis's English voice actor was Sean Bean.
+Regis is voiced by Tsutomu Isobe in Japanese and Jim Pirri in English; in Kingsglaive, he is voiced in English by Sean Bean.